yyn-anson/yyn-anson.github.io/content/publication/conference-paper/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *The 31st Annual International Conference on Mobile Computing and Networking*
+publication: "In *The 31st Annual International Conference on Mobile Computing and Networking*"
-publication_short: In *ACM MOBICOM ’25*
+publication_short: "In *ACM MOBICOM ’25*"

 abstract: |2-
   Regular glucose monitoring is crucial for diabetic patients to avoid the risk of health complications such as stroke, kidney